LemuelCushing/lists-and/lists/series.md

 ## Finished

-* Are you being served?
+* Are You being served?
 * Arrested Development
 * Black Books
 * Blackadder